jwelrynewone/docs/nibiru-book/developer-docs/node-reset.md

 ## Recreate the validator

-Follow the same steps [from Joining Testnet](../nodes-and-validators/joining-testnet/) again
+Follow the same steps from [Joining Testnet](../nodes-and-validators/joining-testnet/README.md) again.